johntribbia/bouldergearlab/content/about.md

 ### The Boulder Gear Lab Philosophy

-This unique combination of outdoor industry experience, elite athletic background, and advanced data science mindset is what makes Boulder Gear Lab different.
-John knows what brands look for, what athletes need, and how to measure it objectively.
+This combination of outdoor industry experience, elite athletic background, and analytical training makes Boulder Gear Lab different.
+John knows what brands look for, what athletes need, and how to evaluate it honestly.

-Every review can combine **quantitative analysis** (weight, durability metrics, performance benchmarks) with **real-world punishment** across Colorado's demanding conditions.
-Boulder Gear Lab tests gear over hundreds or thousands of miles because that's when the truth emerges: what holds up, what falls apart, and what's actually worth your money.
-Whether evaluating AI models for billions of Google users or trail running shoes on 30-40% grades, Boulder Gear Lab applies the same framework: rigorous testing, data-driven analysis, and evidence-based conclusions.
+Every review applies **analytical thinking** to real-world gear performance across hundreds of miles in Colorado's demanding conditions.
+That means examining design, testing durability, and identifying what actually holds up versus what falls apart—then reporting it honestly.
+Whether evaluating AI models at Google or trail running shoes on 30-40% grades, the same principle applies: observe carefully, think critically, report truthfully.
+No fluff.
+No marketing spin.

 John is a regular contributor to **[Road Trail Run](https://www.roadtrailrun.com/search?q=john+tribbia)** and began reviewing shoes over 20 years ago; His reviews have been featured in Trail Runner Magazine, Triathlete Magazine, 5280,  Running Times, and other publications.
 John holds a PhD from CU-Boulder with expertise in statistical modeling, causal inference, and forecasting, skills he's applied in leadership roles at Oracle, Infor, InsideSales.com, and Backcountry before Google.

-This is rigorous testing with evidence-based conclusions.
-No fluff, no marketing spin - just honest assessments from someone who's worked in the industry, competed at the highest levels, and broken in (and broken) more gear than most people will ever own.
+This is rigorous testing with honest analysis.
+No fluff.
+Just real assessments from someone who's worked in the industry, competed at the highest levels, and tested more gear than most people will ever own.

 ### Connect